s9e/TextFormatter/docs/BBCodeMonkey.md

     [a href={URL} title={SIMPLETEXT}]{TEXT}[/a]

-The first attribute becomes the BBCode's `defaultAttribute`, and if its name is the same as the BBCode, it can be omitted altogether, e.G.
+The first attribute becomes the BBCode's `defaultAttribute`, and if its name is the same as the BBCode, it can be omitted altogether, e.g.

     [url={URL}]{TEXT}[/url]